 Technical skills require the mastery of different tools inherent to the journalist's job today, either software programmes or equipment for filming, sound recording and editing.
 Most journalists being required to work with different sorts of media, this degree offers technical introduction to the numerous methods used to transmit the news and to different writing techniques.
-This theoretical and technical training allows the students to quickly get involved in reporting current events and to fully enter the media sphere.
-Being aware of the main pressures journalists encounter daily is another objective something the students will learn during their another objective, something the students will learn during their work placements.
+This theoretical and technical training allows the students to quickly get involved in reporting current

+Being aware of the main pressures journalists encounter daily is another objective, something the students will learn during their work placements.
 These constraints can be technical, economic, legal, but also sociological, ethical or ideological.

 Academic Calendar: First semester: from early September to Christmas.
-Second semester: from mid-January to mid-April.

 500 teaching hours per year in the first year and 600 in the second year.

 Linked to the History department because of their common research methodology and way of analysing facts, this Master's degree is designed for Humanities graduates (Modern Languages, Media and Communication, History, French etc.).
-However, students that have graduated in other disciplines (Science, Economics, Law) can also register for this course and use their knowledge and skills to turn towards specialist journalism.
+However, students that have graduated in other disciplines (Science, Economics, Law) can also register for this course and use their knowledge and skills to turn two semesters abroad during Graduates can join an editorial board at the end of their degree thanks to their mastery of journalism one of our university partners techniques and general knowledge enabling them in an English or Spanish- to understand the world they live in while knowing their limits.
+They will have acquired an awareness of the social responsibilities of the media and of the professional journalist's role in a democratic society

-Any holder of a French bachelor's degree (or an equivalent foreign degree) can register for this Masters.
+Any holder of a French bachelor's degree (or an equivalent foreign degree) can